Parasitus-modpack/Parasitus-modpack/ParasitusPlan.md

 - Status:
     - [ ] needs testing
     - [ ] complete

-- [ ] Increase the spawn weight for the Vanilla Zombie and Vanilla Husk mob by a decent bit, however have the amount decrease to the normal spawn weight amount once Scape And Run Parasites reaches Phase 4
-  - [ ] needs testing
-  - [ ] complete

 - [ ] Startup text (Issued listed below)
   - [X] needs testing